Hungary’s most famous building – The House of Parliament

-Attracting more than 700,000 visitors each year, the House of Parliament, which has been a UNESCO World Heritage site since 1987 as part of the Banks of the Danube, .
+Although it’s just a myth that Freddie Mercury, the singer of Queen, wanted to purchase the building (he was actually joking when he saw it from a boat on the Danube), the fact remains that the building, designed by Imre Steindl, is a must-see for anyone visiting Budapest.
+The House of Parliament, which has been a UNESCO World Heritage site since 1987 as part of the Banks of the Danube, attracts more than 700,000 visitors each year.
 It’s the third largest national assembly building in the world as well as the tallest building, along with the St. Stephen’s Basilic, in Budapest.

 The Országház, which translates to the House of the Nation, is not only a museum, but it’s also a functioning lawmaking body providing a work place for over 800 people.
 The House of Parliament is the seat of the Hungarian National Assembly and holds regular debates, including those attended by the Prime Minister and his Cabinet.
 Inside, there are offices, chambers, a post office and a library.
 A hairdresser and a doctor also work there.